wu-mng/jekyll-related-posts/README.md

 ### why

-Several solutions exists, but for various reasons they didn't work for me.
+Several solutions exists, but they are in form of plugins (which also won't work on Github Pages) or for various reasons did't serve my purpose.
 The best one I could find is [this one](https://blog.webjeda.com/jekyll-related-posts/), which however requires to define a minimum number of tags.
 This presents a limitation: if you set the number too high you might not see enough posts, if you set it too low you might see posts related only by a few tags, thus missing better matching posts.

 So I came up with my own solution: it allows to display a defined amount of **related posts**, and sort them by the number of tags they share with the **current post** (for the sake of clarity, from now on we'll call it **current page**).
 Let's see